awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.concepts.design.md

 + For single\-instance environments, no additional configuration is required because Elastic Beanstalk assigns each Amazon EC2 instance a public Elastic IP address that enables the instance to communicate directly with the Internet\.
 + For load\-balancing, autoscaling environments in an Amazon VPC with both public and private subnets, you must do the following:
   + Create a load balancer in the public subnet to route inbound traffic from the Internet to the Amazon EC2 instances\.
-  + Create a network address translation \(NAT\) device to route outbound traffic from the Amazon EC2 instances to the Internet\.
+  + Create a network address translation \(NAT\) device to route outbound traffic from the Amazon EC2 instances in private subnets to the Internet\.
   + Create inbound and outbound routing rules for the Amazon EC2 instances inside the private subnet\.
   + If using a NAT instance, configure the security groups for the NAT instance and Amazon EC2 instances to enable Internet communication\.
 + For a load\-balancing, autoscaling environment in an Amazon VPC that has one public subnet, no additional configuration is required because the Amazon EC2 instances are configured with a public IP address that enables the instances to communicate with the Internet\.